Smash-Creative/expo-cached-media/README.md

         />
 ```

-`<CachedImage/>` internally uses the `<Image/>` component from *'react-native'*, so any properties that apply to the `<Image/>` can be passed into the `<CachedImage/>`.
+`<CachedImage />` and `<CachedImageBackground />` internally uses the `<Image />` and `<ImageBackground />` components from *'react-native'* , so any properties that apply to the `<Image/>` can be passed into the `<CachedImage/>`.

-*cacheKey* is the only property that's `<CachedImage/>` specific.
+*cacheKey* is the only property that's `<CachedImage />`/`<CachedBackgroundImage />` specific.
 The same *cacheKey* value should always be passed for the same *source* value.
-This is a little bit of an extra work from application development point of view, but this is how `<CachedImage/>` achieves it's performance.
+This is a little bit of an extra work from application development point of view, but this is how `expo-cached-medi`a achieves its performance.
 If not for *cacheKey*, the component would have to use some Crypto hash, which would add computational overhead.
 If you are rendering lots of images in a list on a screen -- this component will achieve the best performance.

 ### CacheManager
 ```JavaScript